 Conceived in late 2015 as a collaboration between composer Lei Liang, librettist Matt Donovan, artist Ligia Bouton and soprano Susan Narucki, Inheritance is a chamber opera that revolves around Sarah Winchester, the eccentric widow and heiress to the Winchester rifle fortune.
 According to popular belief, Winchester imprisoned herself in her labyrinth-like home to seek refuge from the spirits of those killed by the same weapons whose manufacture and sale gave her a life of indescribable wealth.
-The legends surrounding her life are impossible to extract from her actual history; to the collaborative team, the contradictions speak to America's inability to separate fact and fiction in the contemporary debate about guns and gun violence.
+The legends surrounding her life are impossible to extract from her actual history; to the creative team of Inheritance, the contradictions speak to America's inability to separate fact and fiction in the contemporary debate about guns and gun violence.

 Events in Winchester's life - whether the stuff of legend or plain-spoken truth - are one aspect of Inheritance.
 These episodes are juxtaposed with contemporary events, moments ripped from headlines that play out on grand platforms of news and social media, which seem to be interpreted differently in the eye of each beholder.
 In this way, Inheritance seeks to explore America’s violent legacy and deeply complex relationship with guns.

 With music by composer Lei Liang and libretto by poet Matt Donovan, Inheritance is a seventy minute work in one act for four voices and chamber ensemble.
 In a production that features multimedia design by artist Ligia Bouton.
 Producer Susan Narucki also creates the role of Sarah Winchester and is joined by a trio critically acclaimed young singers: Mexican baritone Josué Cerón, and sopranos Hillary Jean Young and Kirsten Ashley Wiest.